'Everybody was a friend:' Alabama 10-year-old among tornado's deadly toll

 Taylor loved the outdoors, riding horses, playing soccer and cheerleading, and had just won an “honorable mention” at Lee-Scott’s art show.

+A family friend, Kaitlyn Willing, set up a fundraising webpage to help pay for her funeral.

+“Every room she went into, she would light up the room with her smile,” Willing said in a phone interview.
+“She just had a love for life.”

-A 6-year-old boy, Armando Hernandez, also went missing during the tornadoes and was later found dead, according to posts from his relatives on Facebook.
+Hernandez, who went by AJ, went missing during the tornadoes and was later found dead, according to posts from his relatives on Facebook.

 His mother, Kayla Melton, posted a message on Sunday afternoon asking people to look for him.
-A relative, Tina Melton, wrote in the evening that the boy, who went by AJ, did not survive.
+A relative, Tina Melton, wrote in the evening that the boy did not survive.

 “I will miss your little smile and your sweet voice and face,” Tina Melton wrote.
 “He was always eager to give hugs and loved his family.”

-Efforts to reach Hernandez’s family by phone were unsuccessful.
+Efforts to reach the family by phone were unsuccessful.

+As of Monday afternoon, officials had identified all but six of the victims, county coroner Bill Harris told reporters.
+The names have not been formally released.

-Reporting by Joseph Ax, additional reporting by Barbara Goldberg; Editing by Scott Malone and Steve Orlofsky
+Reporting by Joseph Ax, additional reporting by Barbara Goldberg; editing by Scott Malone, Steve Orlofsky and Sonya Hepinstall